 No, the meals aren’t suitable

-My Unboxing Experience with Eat Clean: Pretty Good, but There’s Room for Improvement
+My Unboxing Experience With Eat Clean: Pretty Good, but There’s Room for Improvement

 My Eat Clean meals arrived in insulated bags and contained 3 ice packs.
 The box was 1 of the cleanest packages I’ve received, with no signs of dirt or wear.
 Inside, the box's contents were tightly and efficiently arranged.
 Surprisingly, the box contained 3 ice packs instead of the usual 2 most other services send, ensuring that all items remained cool and fresh.